Transgender: Coming out

 Coming out is the process of sharing one's identity with others, and can include sharing new pronouns and a new name.
 Individuals who have come out are known as out.
 The experience of coming out can change depending on whether the transgender individual is perceived as the gender with which they identify, which is known as passing.
 In certain environments, some passing transgender individuals can choose to be stealth, which means to deliberately avoid coming out, often to avoid transphobia; these individuals are often out in other environments.
 The decision for transgender people to come out to current or potential romantic or sexual partners can be especially difficult.

 The decision to come out is based on navigating others' gender expectations, reactions, and the threat of violence.
 Coming out is not a 'one-and-done' decision; rather, individuals make ongoing strategic decisions about their gender enactment and identity disclosure based on social contexts.

 The age at which transgender people come out can vary; some transgender individuals will know about and share their identities at a young age, while for others, the process is longer or more complicated.
 Different transgender individuals choose to come out at different times during the transition process and to different people.
 Some transgender individuals will choose to come out as bisexual, lesbian, or gay before recognizing their gender identity or choosing to come out as transgender.
 Although there are some similarities, coming out as transgender is different than coming out as a sexual minority, such as lesbian, gay, or bisexual.
 This is partly due to the relatively lower level of information that people have about transgender people compared to people who are sexual minorities.
 Some come out in an online identity first, providing an opportunity to go through experiences virtually and safely before risking social implications in the real world.

 It may take time for people to understand and respond when a transgender person comes out.
 Most transgender people feel healthier and happier when they come out and their gender identity is validated by others.

 Some transgender people choose not to come out at all.
-For some, this decision can be because of stigma, lack of knowledge (by whom?) or fear of rejection by friends and family.
+For some, this decision can be because of stigma, lack of knowledge, or fear of rejection by friends and family.
 Upon coming out, transgender people can face discrimination, rejection, and violence.
 These risks are heightened when transgender individuals are members of other marginalized communities.